TobikoData/sqlmesh/docs/integrations/github.md

   update-pr-environment     Creates or updates the PR environments
 ```

-## Example Full Workflow
+## Example Synchronized Full Workflow
-This workflow involves configuring a SQLMesh connection to Databricks and configuring access to GCP to talk to Cloud Composer (Airflow)
+This workflow involves configuring a SQLMesh connection to Databricks and configuring access to GCP to talk to Cloud Composer (Airflow).

 ```yaml
 name: SQLMesh Bot
 run-name: 🚀SQLMesh Bot 🚀